Table of Contents

 - Vehicle sale price and when the final payment was made

 - Make, model, year, and Vehicle Identification Number (VIN)

 - Date and location of the vehicle sale

 The buyer and seller should keep copies of the document as proof of the transaction.
 It is not required to have the document notarized; however, doing so adds credibility to a document.

 The Illinois Secretary of State Driver Services recommends writing the form in English.

-Illinois requires that an owner submit the state-provided Junked Vehicle Bill of Sale (VSD 658), along with a Certificate of Final Disposition (VSD 657), if he/she has the lost the vehicle’s title certificate and plans to send it to a salvage yard.
+Illinois requires that an owner submit the state-provided form for a Junked Vehicle (VSD 658), along with a Certificate of Final Disposition (VSD 657), if he/she has the lost the vehicle’s title certificate and plans to send it to a salvage yard.
 The state will not accept any other bill of sale for junked vehicles.

 Steps to Take After Vehicle Purchase

 In addition to mandatory insurance laws, Illinois requires all vehicles to be titled and registered after purchase.